aaronpk/oauth-direct-interaction-grant/draft-parecki-oauth-direct-interaction-grant.md

 since that assumes the AS knows the user has lost their other MFA options.

+### Redirect Challenge

+In the case where the authorization server wishes to interact with the user itself, limiting the client's interaction with the user, it can return the `redirect` challenge type.

+"challenge_type":
+: REQUIRED.
+Value MUST be set to `redirect`.

+The client is expected to initiate a traditional OAuth Authorization Code flow with PKCE according to {{RFC6749}} and {{RFC7636}}.

+TODO: Should there be some connection to the authorization code flow that the client initiates next?

+This can be used to enable primary or secondary authentication with social providers or third party IdPs which require a browser redirect flow.

 ## User Interaction

 ### OTP Challenge Interaction